Solstice Activities for Kids are a fun way to connect with Earth’s natural cycles and teach children to observe nature’s patterns.

 Sprinkle chocolate chips on marshmallows and place them in the sun.
 Be ready to devour melted chocolate chips with marshmallows after a few hours.

 This is such a cool way to celebrate the Sun and Solstice.
-Perfect for kids of all ages.
+Perfect for kids of all ages, this adorable Sunflower craft is sure to make your celebrations bright!

 These sun catchers make the perfect decorations for Summer Solstice.
 What you need is wax paper, crayon shavings and glue.